Jelica Vazzaz: 1948 Olympics

-During her judging experience at the 1948 London Olympics, where in the women’s competition Vazzaz judged on the flying rings apparatus and on the team non-apparatus free exercise, she took extensive notes.
+During her judging experience at the 1948 London Olympics, where in the women's competition Vazzaz judged on the flying rings apparatus and on the team non-apparatus free exercise, she took extensive notes.
 Among her observations were that the athletes were affected by the protractedness of the competition, sometimes having to wait an hour long to perform their exercises, and which caused the competition to extend well into the evening.
-She also noted that the equipment wasn’t properly inspected beforehand, routines were sometimes interrupted by announcements on the intercom, and sometimes, the entire evening sessions were interrupted.
-She also noted that transportation wasn’t well-provided for.
+She also noted that the equipment was not properly inspected beforehand, routines were sometimes interrupted by announcements on the intercom, and sometimes, the entire evening sessions were interrupted.
+She also noted that transportation was not well-provided for.
 Her complaints about the food (which included the ability to get any warm food) found agreement with one of her compatriots, Milica Rožman, (who was an alternate at these games and a fully-contributing competitor for her Yugoslav team at the next Olympics in Helsinki in 1952).
-Vazzaz also noted that the results weren’t easily and readily available, and sometimes, quick self-transcription from the source was all that could be had.
+Vazzaz also noted that the results were not easily and readily available, and sometimes, quick self-transcription from the source was all that could be had.
 When it came to her assessments of the other judges, in general, she noted that lack of real-world experience and knowledge of the competitors existed in the older judges who only knew theory on paper.
 Vazzaz also asserted that there was favoritism in judging, which sometimes manifested in more than a 2-point difference being awarded by different judges for the same performance.